 Low-volume Adjustment.
 Certain factors beyond providers’ control can affect the costs of furnishing services, including patient volume.
 This is particularly relevant in small and isolated communities where providers frequently cannot achieve economies of scale like larger hospitals.
 Congress established the LVA program in 2005 to help isolated, rural hospitals with a low number of discharges.
 Currently under the enhanced program, they must be more than 15 miles from another IPPS hospital and have fewer than 3,800 annual total discharges.
 These LVA hospitals receive a payment adjustment based on a sliding scale formula to ensure the patients and communities these hospitals serve continue to have access to care.

 Sole Community Hospitals.
 The SCH program was created to maintain access to needed health services for Medicare beneficiaries in isolated communities.
-SCHs must show, that because of distance or geographic boundaries between hospitals, they are the sole source of inpatient hospital services reasonably available in a certain geographic area to be eligible for the program.
+In order to be eligible for the program, SCHs must show that because of distance or geographic boundaries between hospitals, they are the sole source of inpatient hospital services reasonably available in a certain geographic area.
 They receive increased payments based on their cost per discharge in a base year.

-AHA Position — Cosponsor the Rural Hospital Support Act (S.4009) & the Assistance for Rural Community Hospitals (ARCH) Act (H.R.8747)
+AHA Position — Cosponsor the Rural Hospital Support Act (S. 1110) & the Assistance for Rural Community Hospitals (ARCH) Act (H.R.
+6430)